 Change or as we call it ‘poriborton’ is what Kolkata has been about in these last two decades, especially in the political scenario.
 From red to green, Left government to Trinamul Government, Kaste-haturi to Jora-phool, Bhattacharjee to Banerjee – Kolkata has seen it all.

 2000 started off with the Left party rule over Bengal.
-In 2011 Assembly Elections, Mamata Banerjee was elected as the Chief Minister of West Bengal, ending the record-breaking term of 34 years of rule of the communist party.
+In the 2011 Assembly Elections, Mamata Banerjee was elected as the Chief Minister of West Bengal, ending the record-breaking term of 34 years of rule of the communist party.

 3. Bandhs To Hok Kolorob